 The Goulburn Group: putting ideas into action for a sustainable future

-The Goulburn Group (TGG) is a not for profit community group committed to sustainable economic, social and environmental development in the Goulburn Region.
+The Goulburn Group (TGG) is a not for profit community group of civic-minded volunteers who are committed to sustainable economic, social and environmental development in the Goulburn Region.

 TGG’s action agenda is project- and partnership-oriented to achieve real results.
 To find out more about our projects, go to the ‘Projects’ page in our site or click on this link.

 You are welcome to take a tour around our site and contact us if you are interested in playing a part.
 We welcome new members who share our values and objectives, and would like to contribute to our work.

 You can learn about Goulburn by clicking on this link.

 Environmental Heritage Award

 Ray Shiel, proud TGG member and President of FROGS Landcare, accepts the Environmental Heritage Award for the rehabilitation of Goulburn Wetlands.
 The project was initiated in 2010 as a result of a TGG scoping project undertaken with students from the ANU.
 TGG set up FROGS Landcare in 2012 and successfully secured and managed $200,000 in grant money to see Stages One and Two to completion.
 This effort in collaboration with FROGS volunteers has seen a huge surge in Council, community and business support for this wonderful environmental project.
 It shows what can be done with the right vision and people with the necessary skill set and determination to see it through.

 The committee and members of TGG congratulate the committed group of FROGS volunteers who work on site weekly and care for the growing community of birds, animals and plants that are resident there.